 Upended Lives

-Traditional livelihoods, cultural practices, and mobility patterns are thrown into disarray amidst the climate crisis.
+Livelihoods, cultural practices, and mobility patterns are thrown into disarray by the climate crisis.

 Upended Lives

-Traditional livelihoods, cultural practices, and mobility patterns are thrown into disarray amidst the climate crisis.
+Livelihoods, cultural practices, and mobility patterns are thrown into disarray by the climate crisis.

 Upended Lives

-Traditional livelihoods, cultural practices, and mobility patterns are thrown into disarray amidst the climate crisis.
+Livelihoods, cultural practices, and mobility patterns are thrown into disarray by the climate crisis.

 Climate change is challenging people's ability to make a living and ensure subsistence for their families.